barrett370/ROT/content/Research/persona.md

 * Peter is pretty relaxed about where he sits - as long as he has access to a computer
 * Peter can't afford a laptop so library computer access is very important to him
 * Peter reads and takes out books a lot - he is a avid user on the library system
+* Peter commutes from Redditch - he takes a train and a bus which takes around 50 mins in total one way from home to University
 * Peter suffers from Chronic Fatigue Syndrome - he needs to sleep for 9 or 10 hours each day to feel energised.

 ## Peter's Situation